Wainwright, Fowler put on DL by Cards, who bring up Bader | New Country 923

 St. Louis made Wainwright’s DL move retroactive to Sunday, a day after he allowed two runs over 7 2/3 innings in a no-decision at the Chicago Cubs.
 Rookie Luke Weaver, who pitched in two games for the Cardinals this season, was scratched from his start for Triple-A Memphis on Tuesday and is expected to be recalled Wednesday.

+“He went out and had his bullpen today,” Cardinals manager Mike Matheny said.
+“That was something that kind of showed its head at the end of his start in Chicago.
+So we knew that was kind of there.
+We thought we might be getting ahead and it’s tightening up on him.”

+Matheny said he was hopeful that Wainwright would be able to return before the end of the Cardinals’ three-game series in Milwaukee on Aug.
+1-3.

-Bader, 23, was the 100th overall pick in the 2015 amateur draft and was hitting .297 with 19 home runs and 48 RBIs in 97 games for Memphis this season.
+Bader, a 23-year-old from Bronxville, New York, was the 100th overall pick in the 2015 amateur draft and was hitting .297 with 19 home runs and 48 RBIs in 97 games for Memphis this season.

 “We’ve been talking about Harrison a variety of times to come up,” Cardinals general manager Mike Girsch said.
 “It just felt like he’s been playing so well in Memphis, it was time to get him up here and give him a shot.
 We’re excited to have him.”